 - The decision of the judges will be final and no correspondence will be entered into.

-- The submissions for the three finalists will be retained by Landcare Australia.
-All entrants to the awards program, grant Landcare Australia permission to share information provided in the nomination process at the 2021 National Landcare Awards gala dinner, in media and communications managed by Landcare Australia and sponsoring partners, and at such other places and at times as deemed appropriate in the sole discretion of Landcare Australia.
+- The submissions made by, or on behalf of, the three finalists will be retained by Landcare Australia.
+All entrants to the awards program, grant the Office of the National Soils Advocate and Landcare Australia permission to share information provided in the nomination process at the 2022 National Landcare Awards Gala Dinner, in media and communications managed by Landcare Australia and sponsoring partners, and at such other places and at times as deemed appropriate in the sole discretion of the Office of the National Soils Advocate and Landcare Australia.

-- If an entrant becomes a finalist, they must make themselves available at their place of home/work to be filmed about their award nomination for a video that will be shown at the 2021 National Landcare Awards gala dinner and for media and communications purposes.
+- If an entrant becomes a finalist, they must make themselves available at their place of home/work to be filmed about their award nomination for a video that will be shown at the 2022 National Landcare Awards Gala Dinner and for media and communications purposes.

-- Award nominees must permit Landcare Australia, their funding provider or their agents to publish sufficient information about the award entry so that the general public can understand it.
+- Award nominees must permit the Office of the National Soils Advocate and/or Landcare Australia, their funding provider or their agents to publish sufficient information about the award entry so that the general public can understand it.
 This information may be used for media and promotional purposes for the award program.

-- Current Landcare Australia employees or their immediate family members are not eligible to enter.
-Former employees may enter but may not submit entries based on their work at Landcare Australia.
+- Current Office of the National Soils Advocate and Landcare Australia employees or their immediate family members are not eligible to enter.
+Former employees may enter but may not submit entries based on their work at Office of the National Soils Advocate or Landcare Australia.

 - The submission of all relevant information to the judges within the nomination form is the responsibility of the nominator/entrant however judges may seek further information or clarification if necessary.

 Information contained in the submission will be used as follows: